uvapl/uva-prog-physics/40 Week 4/10 Python Practice 4/20 Exercises.md

 Now that we can read the census data into a dictionary, we can do other stuff with it.

-Create a function that plots the data in a graph showing the population growth over time.
+Create a function that plots data from a dictionary in a graph.
 Give it a reasonable name.

+The function should have an extra parameter that tells us what the title of the plot should be.
+Pass this title to `pyplot`.

-Of course, `pyplot` does not want the data in a dictionary.
-It wants two lists of the same length: one containing the year labels, and one containing the data.
+Of course, because nothing is ever *easy*, you can't feed `pyplot` a dictionary.
+It wants lists of the same length: in this case, one containing the year labels, and one containing the data.

 How can you extract these lists from a dictionary?
 It's quite simple, look it up.

+Again, put a test that calls your function in the file!
+It needs to read a dictionary and save it, and then pass that dictionary to the plotting function you just made.

 ### Calculating year-over-year growth ###